ctp-archive/data-journalism/modules/spreadsheets/_posts/2022-07-01-advanced-walkthrough.md

 You can click the `X` button in the builder to remove the field and start over.

 It's important to know that the pivot table is effectively cordoned off – nothing you do on this tab will impact your source data.
-That makes it an effective sandbox for exploring the data quickly and axiety-free!
+That makes it an effective sandbox for exploring the data quickly and anxiety-free!

 ## Using pivot tables to create crosstabs